 If you feel you'd like to lighten your hair color, we recommend using lemon juice as the best way to do this.
 Here is a link to an article that explains how to do so: How to use Lemon Juice to Lighten Hair

 Hot oil treatments will also help lift and remove color while naturally conditioning the hair.
 Using natural raw oils like coconut, olive oil, or grape seed oil.
 You may also use a few drops of your favorite essential oil to scent the treatment and make it a bit stronger.
 Here is a link to an article with visual examples and steps by step directions: How to make a hot oil treatment

 Chelating Shampoo can bind to eumelanin and also lift color out slowly.
 Using this every 5-7 days to remove color slowly.

 You can follow the above processes or recipes as many times as you like on any darkened sections of hair.
 The lemon process typically lightens one shade per application.
 The oil treatment varies and really depends on how long you leave the treatment on.
 You may leave a hot oil treatment on for up to 3 hours.
 This can remove from 1-2 shades per treatment.
-You can follow with use of one our Clarifying, Chelating or Exfoliating Shampoos to remove any residual oils as these often help remove some color as well.
+You can follow with use of our Chelating or Exfoliating Shampoos to remove any residual oils as these often help remove some color as well.